-Following the Total Amount Column are columns dedicated for recording the heads of items which are most common in the business.
+Following the Total Amount, Columns are columns dedicated to recording the heads of items that are most common in the business.

 Some Heads under which expenses may be classified include Postage, Cartage, T&T, Stationary, etc. Among the analytical column, there’s also a column allotted for recording miscellaneous expenses.